 We occupy approximately 12,000 square feet of office space in Dublin, Ireland under a lease which expires in May 2022.
 We have an option to terminate this lease in May 2017, with no less than six months' prior written notice and the payment of a termination fee.
 In Palo Alto, California, we occupy a total of approximately 61,000 square feet of office space, 44,000 square feet of which is occupied under a lease, or the Palo Alto Lease, that expires in August 2017, and 17,000 square feet of which is occupied under a sublease that expires in July 2017.
 We have the right to extend the term of the Palo Alto Lease for up to an additional two years.
-We also occupy approximately 16,000 square feet of office space in Langhorne, Pennsylvania under a lease that expires in October 2016.
+We also occupy approximately 16,000 square feet of office space in Philadelphia, Pennsylvania under a lease that expires in February 2016 and approximately 8,000 square feet of office space in Langhorne, Pennsylvania under a lease that expires in October 2016.